 Like any other collision, many factors lead to semi-truck accidents.
 However, the primary contributing factor is driver error, either on the part of the truck driver or the driver of another vehicle.
-If you’ve been injured in an accident, contact the West Palm Beach truck accident attorneys at LaBovick Law Group, and read on about the most common causes of semi-truck accidents.
+If you’ve been injured in an accident, contact the Truck Accident Attorneys at LaBovick Law Group, and read on about the most common causes of semi-truck accidents.

 Driving long strenuous hours behind the wheel can begin to take a toll.
 It’s only a matter of time before distractions can begin to take a truck driver’s attention off the road, which can be catastrophic.
 Typical forms of distractions include:

 - Changing the radio

 It only takes three seconds of taking your eyes off the road for an accident to occur.

 Without a reliable sleep schedule and many hours on the road, truck drivers are often operating their vehicles while fatigued.
 Although federal laws dictate how many hours a trucker can be on the road, it doesn’t guarantee they will be adhered to, especially since they are trying to meet strict deadlines for their job.